victor1600/traversy-django/MD files/static.md

 That'll create a folder, that will be used in deployment.

-## Referencing statif files inside templates
+## Referencing static files inside templates

 * Put in the beginning :```{% load static%}```
 * Whenever you use a an image, js,css, use the following structure( subfolder-Inside-staticFolder/asset):